quru/qis/README.md

 **Please note that at present, one of the required runtime packages - `qismagick` - is not open source, and must be requested from Quru Ltd.**
 This is due to some licencing restrictions which we are working on resolving.
-To contact us, please send an email to info@quru.com
+To request a copy, please send an email to info@quru.com

 Quru also offers commercial support for the image server.